-The field of New View safety, or Safety-II, emphasizes adaptability, resilience, and positive outcomes in complex systems.
-It focuses on resilience engineering, human factors, and learning from success, viewing safety as an emergent property of interconnected elements.
+The field of 'New Safety Paradigms', or Safety-II/Differently and HOP, emphasizes adaptability, resilience, and positive outcomes in complex systems.
+It focuses on resilience, human factors, and learning from success, viewing safety as an emergent property of interconnected elements.
 This approach prioritizes proactive safety management, understanding specific contexts, and enabling systems to function successfully under varying conditions.